Product Instructions and Information

 - Adjust the placement as needed to find the position that works best for your stockings and your legs.

-- ConstrictEase may still leave marks on the leg, but the compression will be distributed over a larger surface area and feel less intense.
+- ConstrictEase may still leave light marks on the leg, but the compression will be distributed over a larger surface area and feel less intense.

 Precautions: